IceQ1337/OverwatchChecker/README.md

 	"whitelist": [] // Accounts you don't want to report }
 ```

+## Updating
+### This project has no guaranteed backward compatibility!
+If the file structure changes during an update, a local installation must be manually adjusted.
+In most cases, files only have to be moved or renamed.

 ## Usage
 ### Check Profiles (NOT YET AVAILABLE IN V2)